nrusanov/we-are-sn-testing-project/Test Reports/Exploratory Test Report.md

 ## Issue ID 12

 * Title: The fields for First name and Last name are not marked as mandatory
-* Description: On "Personal profile" page,  in "Personal Profile" section, the fields for First name and Last name are not marked as mandatory.
+* Description: On "Personal profile" page,  in "Personal Profile" section, the fields for First Name and Last name are not marked as mandatory, but the profil cannot be updated without them.
 * Environment: Windows 10 , Google Chrome 91.0.4472.124, Edge 91.0.864.64
 * Steps to reproduce:
    * 1. Go to URL http://164.138.216.247:8082;